daplhall/dicechanics/README.md

-# DiceStatistics: Library for modelling dice mechanics
+# Dicechanics: Library for modelling dice mechanics
 DiceStatistics provides an interface in python (inspired by anydice) for modelling dice mechanics.
 ## Build and install
 - create venv